gomodule/oauth1/examples/dropbox/README.markdown

-This example shows how to use the Go-OAuth package to display a user's account information on Dropbox.
+This example shows how to use the oauth package with Dropbox.

-How run this example:
+To run this example:

 1. Register an application at https://www.dropbox.com/developers/apps
 2. $ cp config.json.example config.json.